We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 - Sellers after free hardware

-If you like Zettle By PayPal, you might also like…
+If you like PayPal POS, you might also like…

 - Square, as the alternative offers a great smartphone or iPad setup, but has a wider variation of hardware options, in case your businesses’ needs evolve over time

-Free POS plans also take a few percentage points off the revenue from each sale.
-While there’s no up-front cost for using the software, your monthly revenue will drop by around 2-3%, so it’s not really free.
-However, the price might be more acceptable for a small business that can’t depend on consistently meeting a budget, or an individual vendor that doesn’t sell year round.
+Businesses will also have to pay transaction fees.
+However, these might be more acceptable for a small business that can’t depend on consistently meeting a budget, or an individual vendor that doesn’t sell year round.
 Square POS operates using this model and provides significantly better features for it.

 Other free POS systems include those offered by companies as a no-strings-attached loss leader to boost their brand name and encourage sales of POS hardware or add-ons, as well as open-source POS software, which is created and maintained by online volunteers but is often clunkier and may be outdated.

-If you’re still on the fence about using a free POS system take a look at the benefits and drawbacks associated with pursuing this option below:
+If you’re still on the fence about using a free POS system take a look at the benefits and drawbacks associated with the option below:

 Free POS Systems: The Pros